 Health And Safety

-- Before you leave, make sure you take out reliable travel insurance to cover you against injury, this can be something you take out with a travel agent or a separate company.
+- Before you leave, make sure you take out reliable travel insurance to cover yourself against injury, this can be something you take out with a travel agent or a separate company.
 See our Travel Insurance section (link)

 - Check with the Foreign and Commonwealth Office’s directory about the country you are travelling to:uk